-STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2013/14 ACTUAL 2013/14 All of the trustees are jointly appointed by the Council and Greater Wellington Regional Council (GWRC).
-As at 30 June 2014 , they are John Shewan (Chair), Councillor Nigel Wilson (GWRC), Steven Fyfe, Sir John Anderson, Liz Dawson, Sue Elliott, Mark McGuinness and Councillor Paul Eagle.
+Structure Objectives Activities Performance measures Target 2013/14 Actual 2013/14 All of the trustees are jointly appointed by the Council and Greater Wellington Regional Council (GWRC).
+As at 30 June 2014, they are John Shewan (Chair), Councillor Nigel Wilson (GWRC), Steven Fyfe, Sir John Anderson, Liz Dawson, Sue Elliott, Mark McGuinness and Councillor Paul Eagle.
 The Chief Executive is Shane Harmon.
-The Wellington Regional Stadium Trust owns, operates and maintains the Stadium as a high-quality multi-purpose sporting and cultural venue.
+The Wellington Regional Stadium Trust owns, operates and maintains the Stadium as a high-quality multi-purpose sporting and cultural evenue.
 It provides facilities to be used for rugby, cricket and other sports codes, musical and cultural events, and other users including sponsors and event and fixture organisers.
-The Trust: operates the Stadium manages the event programme and seeks opportunities to provide regular quality events ensures the Stadium is provided to the community for appropriate usage administers the Trust assets and the Stadium on a prudent commercial basis.
-Number of events.
-Total revenue.
-Event revenue.
-Net surplus.
-46 \$15.72 million \$5.36 million \$1.58 million 61 \$16.33 million \$5.81 million \$2.24 million
+The Trust: Operates the Stadium.
+Manages the event programme and seeks opportunities to provide regular quality events.
+Ensures the Stadium is provided to the community for appropriate usage.
+Administers the Trust assets and the Stadium on a prudent commercial basis.
+Number of events Total revenue Event revenue Net surplus 46 \$15.72 million \$5.36 million \$1.58 million 61 \$16.33 million \$5.81 million \$2.24 million

 Note: the Wellington Regional Stadium Trust is not formally defined as a Council Controlled Organisation.
-This report on their activities is presented to recognise the interest that Wellington city ratepayers have in the Trust and its activities.
+This plan for their activities is presented to recognise the interest that Wellington city ratepayers have in the Trust and its activities.